How to Win in Today’s Battle for Deposits

 Take Bank of America, for instance.
 Bank of America was the first financial institution to launch mobile banking on the iPhone, and the results were impressive.
-More than six million people downloaded the app, and a quarter of a million joined Bank of America specifically to use mobile banking.
+More than six million people downloaded the app, and according to their data, a quarter of a million joined Bank of America specifically to use mobile banking.

 All this growth came despite the fact that during that same time period Bank of America was deemed as the main villain during Bank Transfer Day in November 2011 (a grassroots movement to switch from big banks to credit unions).
-What’s more, in 2011 they scored the lowest of any financial institution on a customer satisfaction survey — 11 percentage points below the industry average.
+What’s more, at the time they scored the lowest of any financial institution on a customer satisfaction survey — 11 percentage points below the industry average.
 Regardless of those scores, they drew in new customers because they led the way on mobile banking.

-In retrospect, Bank of America’s user acquisition might not be surprising.
+In retrospect, Bank of America’s user growth might not be surprising.
 After all, Bank of America simply gave users what they wanted: Convenience.

 And, to put it bluntly, convenience is king.

-When asked what attributes they want most in a financial institution, users put convenience at the top of the list:
+When asked what attributes they want most in a financial institution, users say they want digital solutions.

 It follows that when financial institutions focus primarily on customer service at the expense of digital convenience, they risk losing their user base.
 Having a friendly staff and being involved in the community isn't enough.
 Users demand convenience, and companies that don’t meet user demands don’t survive.